chadwickboggs/crypto/README.md

 a command line tool reading from stdin writing to stdout.

 ## Library Usage
-Class com.tagfoster.ntrutil.NtrUtil's encrypt(...) and decrypt(...) methods may be called.
+Class com.tagfoster.crypto.ntrutil.NtrUtil's encrypt(...) and decrypt(...) methods may be called.

 ## Command Line Usage